PMalvikaReddy/Technoverse_iHelp-DiabeticRetinopathyDetection/README.md

 - **Flask**:- It is a lightweight, open source web application framework for Python that we have used to deploy the deep learning model to the website.

 ### Backend -
-- **TensorFlow**:- We have used tensorflow API to train our model which predicts the current stage of Alzheimer's disease based on the brain scan image uploaded by the user.
+- **TensorFlow**:- We have used tensorflow API to train our model which predicts the current stage of DR disease based on the eye scan image uploaded by the user.

 - **KerasAPI**:- Keras is a high level neural network library.
 We have used it to train our deep learning model using the VGG19 Algorithm.